ruby2d/ruby2d/README.md

 - Install the native graphics library [Simple 2D](https://github.com/simple2d/simple2d) by following the instructions in its README.
 - Install [MRuby](http://mruby.org) in order to build Ruby 2D apps natively.
 On macOS using [Homebrew](https://brew.sh), run `brew install mruby`.
 On Ubuntu, use `sudo apt install mruby libmruby-dev`

 Finally, run `rake` to build and install the gem locally.
+Use `rake dev` to build referencing user-installed libraries (e.g. Simple 2D and SDL).

 ## Tests